 - Have your injuries impacted your ability to participate in activities you used to enjoy?

 - Due to your injuries, are you deprived of the benefits of a relationship with your spouse or significant other?

-- Are you able to complete your activities of daily living independently, or do you need assistance?
+- Can you complete your daily living activities independently, or do you need assistance?

 Proud Partners of WABA & the Local Cycling Community

 Our firm is a proud Partner and Legal Resource Member of the Washington Area Bicyclist Association (WABA).
 This advocacy organization works to improve safety for bicyclists throughout the D.C.
 Metro area.
 Our firm has represented victims and families in DC, Maryland, and Virginia after preventable bicycle accidents abruptly changed their lives for over 50 years.
 We fully support efforts to make public roadways safer for everyone.